A merger between humans and machines is coming, and it’s not what you might think.

 Humanity in a World of Artificial Consciousness

-A word needs to be said in closing about a future where machines learn the ultimate trick of experiencing for themselves.
+In closing, let us consider a future where the machine learns the ultimate trick of experiencing for itself.
 We have absolutely no idea what this might mean.
 We don’t know what machine consciousness might look like or how it would respond to sharing the planet with humans.

 Our best chances for peaceful coexistence will be machine consciousness with a built-in appreciation for other forms of consciousness, like ours.
 Humans have admittedly set a lousy example in the way we’ve treated most other forms of consciousness on the planet, but perhaps there is a way to teach machines to rise above the prejudices of their progenitors.